transcending1/Review/admin/subpage/modules/module_doc/Birch Clustering.md

 ### 3.branching_factor
-+ Description

-Maximum number of CF subclusters in each node.
-If a new samples enters such that the number of subclusters exceed the branching_factor then that node is split into two nodes with the subclusters redistributed in each.
-The parent subcluster of that node is removed and two new subclusters are added as parents of the 2 split nodes.
+'Maximum number of CF subclusters in each node.
+If a new samples enters\n    such that the number of subclusters exceed the branching_factor then\n    that node is split into two nodes with the subclusters redistributed\n    in each.
+The parent subcluster of that node is removed and two new\n    subclusters are added as parents of the 2 split nodes.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |